ElementAI/itsim/sphinx/source/internet.rst

         # Code for running the connection goes here.

 Alternatively, one may implement a stateful connection through similarly decorating a class.
-The class is instantiated by the ``daemon()`` decorator method and is used to manage all packets delivered to the locations indicated by the ``tcp`` and ``udp`` parameters to the decorator.
-The decorated class must subclass ``itsim.network.internet.Daemon``, as as such may override any of its inner workings. **TBD: enhance this example.** ::
+The class is instantiated by the :py:meth:`~itsim.network.internet.Host.daemon` decorator method and is used to manage all packets delivered to the locations indicated by the ``tcp`` and ``udp`` parameters to the decorator.
+The decorated class must subclass :py:class:`~itsim.network.internet.Daemon`, as as such may override any of its inner workings. **TBD: enhance this example.** ::

     from itsim.network.internet import Daemon